cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

     key is known only to the holder of the private key corresponding to `pkS`
   - Nenc: The length in octets of an encapsulated key from this KEM
-  - Npk: The length in octets of a public key for this KEM
+  - Npk: The length in octets of an encoded public key for this KEM

 * A Key Derivation Function:
   - Hash(m): Compute the cryptographic hash of input message `m`